chris-calhoun/pinterest/README.md

 # Pinterest

 The goal of this project was to recreate Pinterest.
 Once a user logs in, they are able to view, create, update, and delete boards.
-Within those boards, they are able to add associated pins.
+Within those boards, they are able to view, create, update, and delete associated pins.

 ## Motivation